Laura Huxley: Life and career

 screenplay.
 Archera then became close friends with Huxley and his first wife Maria, who died in 1955.

 In 1956, Archera married Huxley.
 She wrote several self-help books concerning human relations, including You Are Not the Target (1963) with a foreword written by Aldous Huxley.

 After his death in 1963, she wrote This Timeless Moment: a personal view of Aldous Huxley (1968), a book describing life with her husband.
+In an interview with American Legends website, she recalled that she and Huxley led a simple life walking in the hills around Griffith Park and usually having dinner at home.
+Huxley never lost his fascination with Los Angeles.
+He would tell Laura: "There is everything in Los Angeles," and the city was "like Venice in the 17th century--where East and West would meet and everything would happen here."

 In 1977 she founded Children: Our Ultimate Investment, also known as "Our Ultimate Investment" or just OUI, a non-profit organization dedicated to the nurturing of the possible human.
 The organization sponsored a four-day conference also entitled Children: Our Ultimate Investment.

 Film

 She was a producer of documentary films, and an assistant film editor at RKO.
 Huxley appeared in Hofmann's Potion: The Early Years of LSD, a documentary from the National Film Board of Canada.
 Laura felt inspired to illuminate the story of their provocative marriage through Mary Ann Braubach's 2010 documentary, "Huxley on Huxley".